 This one might seem super obvious to you.
 We have all been there, listening and dancing to the beats before we get the “high” feeling.
 Dopamine, the “feel good” hormone we talked about earlier, is released when the brain figures out the patterns involved in the song.
 Therefore, the easier the pattern, the more dopamine is released and the more dopamine is release, the better we feel.

 You can check out mood-lifting playlists on Spotify and you’ll notice one common thing in all of the songs, please let us know in the comments what you think that is.

 Music Helps You Sleep

 Soothing music has been found to have a direct effect on the parasympathetic nervous system, which helps you to relax and sleep.
-Plenty of researches have compared the sleep cycle of those who listen to calming music to those who don’t, and it is pretty clear that music helps you relax and prepare for sleep.
-Let’s be honest no one wants to mess up their sleep pattern, insomnia is the worst thing that can happen to someone, it triggers so many other medical conditions like obesity and hearts diseases.
+Plenty of researchers have compared the sleep cycle of those who listen to calming music to those who don’t, and it is pretty clear that music helps you relax and prepare for sleep.
+Let’s be honest no one wants to mess up their sleep pattern, insomnia is the worst thing that can happen to someone, it triggers so many other medical conditions like obesity and heart diseases.

 Keep one thing in mind, your heart synchronizes with the bpm (beats per minute) of your song.
 So, a 60-80 bpm song will be ideal for relaxing and lowering your blood pressure.

 READ MORE – How to Manage Studies with Music Production?